 You must re-enroll in the MIT Dependent Care FSA each year during Open Enrollment if you want to participate the next year.

-On April 3, 2020, MIT Benefits communicated the extension of the 2019 reimbursement window for Health Care and Dependent Care FSA claims from April 30, 2020 to May 31, 2020.
-Due to new regulations, that reimbursement window has now been extended to 60 days after the end of the President's declaration of a national pandemic or another time period as designated by the IRS.
+TThe reimbursement window for 2019 Health Care and Dependent Care FSA claims has been extended to 60 days after the end of the President's declaration of a national pandemic or another time period as designated by the IRS.
 As of now, no end date for the national pandemic has been declared.

-Recent regulations allow employees to revoke an election, make a new election, or decrease or increase an existing Dependent Care FSA election on a prospective basis only.
+Recent regulations allow employees to revoke an election, make a new election, or decrease or increase an existing Health Care or Dependent Care FSA election on a prospective basis only.
 Employees cannot reduce their election to less than what has already been contributed and/or has been reimbursed.